 EMU’s Suter Science Center has served the university well for more than four decades, preparing thousands of alumni to serve and lead in the sciences.
-Today, we are poised to take the program into the future with plans to renovate and expand facilities to better meet the needs of students.
+Today, we’re poised to take the program into the future with renovation and expanded facilities to better meet the needs of students.

 A one of a kind program

 The holistic approach of EMU’s one-of-a-kind science program reflects EMU’s values – combining high-tech, hands-on learning in a liberal arts environment with Mennonite values of sustainability, social justice, and service.
 The result: ethical, well-trained, globally-minded graduates who make a real difference in their respective fields.